 When to seek medical advice

-If you have been diagnosed with psoriasis, you should have check-ups at least once a year to monitor your condition.
-Make sure you let your doctor know if you are experiencing any problems with your joints.
+If you've been diagnosed with psoriasis, you should have check-ups at least once a year to monitor your condition.
+Make sure you let your doctor know if you're experiencing any problems with your joints.

 Diagnosing psoriatic arthritis